mgrimace/Homelab/README.md

 A low-power, always-on home server built around the \*arr suite and self-hosted services using Proxmox, Docker, and NAS storage.

+> [!IMPORTANT]
->Note: This update is a major restructuring of my Docker setup, and overall simplification of my documentation.
+> This update is a significant restructuring of my previous Docker setup, and overall simplification of my documentation.
 I've reorganized the docker directory structure to `/opt/homelab/[apps, books, bots, envs, finances, manga, media, networking, system, themepark, tunnels]`, with each stack containing its own docker-compose file and app-specific configs.
 All configuration and secrets are in `/opt/homelab/envs`.
 This makes the entire setup easier to backup and redeploy.
-I've also replaced NGINX Proxy Manager with [Pangolin](https://docs.fossorial.io/) for reverse proxy, which includes Crowdsec and identity management built-in.
+> I've also replaced NGINX Proxy Manager with [Pangolin](https://docs.fossorial.io/) for reverse proxy, which includes Crowdsec and identity management built-in.
 Previous documentation has been moved to `/docs/`.

 ## Table of Contents